7 Seconds (song)

-"7 Seconds" is a song composed by Youssou N'Dour, Neneh Cherry, Cameron McVey, and Jonathan Sharp.
-It was released in 1994 as a single performed by N'Dour and Cherry, and achieved success, reaching the number-one position in numerous countries; in France, it stayed at number one for 16 weeks, a record at the time.
-"7 Seconds" also won the MTV Europe Music Award for Best Song of 1994.
-NME magazine ranked it number 40 in their list of the 50 best songs of 1994.
+"7 Seconds" is a song performed by Senegalese singer-songwriter Youssou N'Dour and Swedish singer-songwriter Neneh Cherry.
+The pair also wrote the lyrics, with music composed by producers Cameron McVey (Booga Bear) and Jonathan Sharp (Jonny Dollar).
+The song achieved success upon release as a single on 7 June 1994 via Columbia Records, reaching the top 10 in numerous countries; in France, it stayed at number one for 16 weeks, a record at the time.
+N'Dour featured the song on his seventh album, The Guide (Wommat) (1994), while Cherry included it on her 1996 album Man.
+"7 Seconds" also won the MTV Europe Music Award in the category for Best Song of 1994.
+Stéphane Sednaoui directed the accompanying music video for the song, which was shot in black-and-white and filmed in New York City.
+NME magazine ranked "7 Seconds" number 40 in their list of the 50 best songs of 1994.

 Recording

-All instruments on the single were produced and arranged by Swedish music producer Christian Falk, who also played bass on the track.
-It was included on Neneh Cherry's album Man (1996).
+According to Swedish music producer Christian Falk, he produced the track, played bass and programmed the drums and other instruments.
+However, he received no credit and had to hire lawyers to get the money due to him.
 The song is trilingual as N'Dour sings in three languages: French, English and the West African language Wolof.
 Cherry sings only in English.
 The English chorus was actually recorded by another singer as Youssou was ill during the production of the song.
-It also appeared on N'Dour's 1994 album The Guide (Wommat), released shortly after the single.

 The title and refrain of the song refers to the first moments of a child's life; as Cherry put it, "not knowing about the problems and violence in our world".
-Shocked by the single's enormous commercial success, she told The Independent in an interview, "We did it as an experiment.
+Shocked by the single's enormous commercial success, she told The Independent in an interview: "We did it as an experiment.
 The tune grew on its own, completely out of proportion.
 It was out there doing its own thing.
 But that is a dream when you write a song."